charleskoffler/clprolf/README.md

 Reasons: A compat_interf_version stands for a unique version, and can not be composed by another compat_interf_version (in particular case, such for particular cases of evolutivity, we could use @Forced annotations).
 And a compat_interf_capacity can not be composed by a compat_interf_version.

 Impact of the three kind of contradictions:
 	 Thanks to inheritance and contracts declarations, the compiler can find contradictions in the chosen roles for classes and interfaces.
 This leads to enforce the code to have coherent and correct, while allowing all types of interpretations.
 And the programmer is enforced to respect the class and interface roles.
-This is a way for the compiler to ensure the correct utilization on the roles.
+This is a way for the compiler to ensure the correct utilization of the roles.

 Examples: The programmer can not declare a Fruit as simu_real_word_obj, a Banana as simu_comp_worker, because the compiler would forbid this when seeing the class inheritance contradiction.
 But the multiple interpretations are still allowed.
 For the interfaces, having a "Sortable" interface declared as a compat_interf_version would be detected by the compiler when trying to establish a contract with Sortable and Measurable(a compat_interf_capacity).
 The checker would see the problem with the contracts contradictions test, and will understand that there is something incoherent.
 The problem here was that the programmer declared Sortable as a version, and he betrayed his incoherence while trying to use it with a class which implement a capacity interface.